Burt, County Donegal: History

 Behind Castlehill, on the edge of Lough Swilly, are the remains of an abbey or church at Grange.
 The churchyard at Grange contains some of the earliest grave stones in this area dating from 17th Century.
 On the walls of the old building are gravestones and tablets showing the graves of Rev. Andrew Ferguson Sen the second Presbyterian minister of Burt 1690 to 1725 and also his son Rev. Andrew Ferguson Jun who succeeded his father as Minister of Burt from 1725 to 1787.

+Burt GAA club was founded in the year 1887 during the period of the Gaelic revival.
+The club has won many titles at both County and Provincial level in the years since.